OmerAlfiel/Shahen-website/apps/front-end/README.md

-# Shahen - Next.js Application
+# Logistics Platform - Next.js Application

-This is a [Next.js](https://nextjs.org/) project for Shahen, a freight and cargo transportation service platform in Saudi Arabia.
+This is a [Next.js](https://nextjs.org/) project for a freight and cargo transportation service platform in Saudi Arabia.

 ## 🚀 Getting Started